 Where is the model implemented?

 Early Start does not currently operate in the United States.
-Early Start offered services in two local agencies in New Zealand in 2018.
+Early Start has not been duplicated, but two programs delivered services in New Zealand based on Early Start in 2019.